iamrukia/sample_app/README.md

-# Ruby on Rails Tutorial: first application
+# Ruby on Rails Tutorial: first

+P

 This is the first application for
 [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/)